MCP tools overview

 Pipelines

-These MCP tools are used to retrieve details about existing pipelines in your Buildkite organization, as well as create new pipelines, and update existing ones.
+These MCP tools are used to retrieve details about existing pipelines in your Buildkite organization, create new pipelines, update existing pipelines, and manage pipeline schedules.

 Tool Description